TheAgilityCollective/DNA/_docs/index.md

 Driving principles
 ------------------

-(these principles drive almost everything at Crisp)
+(these principles drive almost everything at the Collective)

 -   [What is The Agility Collective](what-is-theagilitycollective.html) - the purpose of the company
 -   [How we work](how-theagilitycollective-works.html) - summary of our model, and some driving principles.